Mohammed5253/Laravel6-Boilerplate-with-relationships/README.md

 $ php artisan serve <br/>

 </div>
-Now you can access the application via http://localhost:8000.
+Now you can access the application via <a href=http://localhost:8000>http://localhost:8000</a>